-The former Army Drill Hall is mentioned in the citation for the Traralgon Railway Residential Precinct in the Latrobe City Heritage the railway precinct

-This unusual barrel-vaulted structure with hipped roof wings to either side is clad with what appears to be cement sheet and sheet metal
+- The former Army Drill Hall is mentioned in the citation for the Traralgon Railway Residential Precinct in the Latrobe City Heritage Study. - This unusual barrel-vaulted structure with hipped roof wings to either side is clad with what appears to be cement sheet and sheet metal and appears to date from the 1920s or 1930s. - It appears to now be a residence.